 How Retirement Lab Compares to Other Retirement Calculators

-Retirement Lab uses Monte Carlo simulation with adjustable fat-tail returns, bracket-based tax modeling across 26 supported countries, and a free anonymous mode.
+Retirement Lab uses Monte Carlo and historical-cycle simulation, a fat-tail-aware return distribution, and bracket-based tax modeling across 26 supported countries.
 The comparison below maps where it lines up with other widely-used retirement calculators and where it differs.

 Try Retirement Lab